-On my second trip to Hong Kong, I found myself having some free time to visit the places I didn’t get to first time round.
+On my second trip to Hong Kong, I found myself having some free time to visit the places I didn’t get round to the first time.
 Hong Kong isn’t big, but it is full of life and plenty to do.
-Seeing as there was no rush to be anywhere and the weather in May is perfect, I decided to visit the Wong Tai Sin Temple.
+Seeing as there was no rush to be anywhere and the weather in May is perfect, I decided t visit the Wong Tai Sin Temple.
 It’s one of Hong Kong’s most visited temples, with a beautiful garden, pagodas and many smaller temples within the complex.
-What drew me to it was the beautiful colours, architecture and bright décor.
+What drew me to it was the beautiful colours, architecture and beautiful bright décor.

 How to get there

 Hong Kong’s transport system is great, and super easy to use.
 The station is on the red line and you get off at Wong Tai Sin Station exit B2.

 On exiting you will be met my many brightly decorated stalls covered in red and gold selling trinkets for temple and prayer offering as well as souvenirs.

 The Wong Tai Sin Temple is home to 3 of Asia’s biggest religions, Buddhism, Confucianism and Taosim.
 The temple was established by the Taoist priest Liang Ren-An, who carried the original portrait of the famous monk and deity Wong Tai Sin.

 Liang originally had opened up a small medicinal shop, with a private altar at the back for worshippers to pray to the portrait.
 Eventually, its popularity grew and the temple was built.

 The temple has become popular for good luck offerings, guidance, divination and fortune telling.
 Its beautiful architecture and Feng Shui garden makes this a small oasis of peace amidst the bustling high-rises and of Hong Kong city.